*Updated October 2022

 This means that combining more of these batteries could take care of larger grids.
 The company has so far worked with villages, mining sites, and industrial buildings to provide this innovative energy storage solution.

-The transition from fossil fuels to renewable energy
+The transition to renewable energy from fossil fuels

 There is a theme that weaves its way throughout any and all renewable energy talks: investment of resources.
 Renewable energy is more popular today because of climate change and the subsequent urgency to switch to clean energy fuels, but even a decade ago it was still largely considered a niche field.
 If it hadn’t been pushed to the background for so long, renewable energy today would probably be more efficient and widely used.